Enumeration of Sets of Mutually Orthogonal Latin Rectangles

 \section{Acknowledgments}

 The authors would like to thank Ian Wanless for providing us with useful references and data on projective planes.
-We would also like to thank the anonymous reviewer for pointing out the connection to orthogonal arrays mentioned in the last section, and the other diligent reviewers for many helpful comments.
+We would also like to thank one anonymous reviewer for pointing out the connection to orthogonal arrays mentioned in the last section, and the other diligent reviewers for many helpful comments.

 The computational work was performed on resources provided by the Swedish National Infrastructure for Computing (SNIC) at High Performance Computing Center North (HPC2N).
 This work was supported by the Swedish strategic research programme eSSENCE.
 This work was supported by The Swedish Research Council grant \num{2014}-\num{4897}.